About The Folly Flâneuse

 Most posts are based on The Folly Flâneuse’s own visits to a site, but occasionally posts will be research-based only, particularly in the case of lost follies.

-The Folly Flâneuse aims for the stories to be easy to read and enjoy, and for that reason they do not have footnotes, or references.
+The Folly Flâneuse aims for the stories to be easy to read and enjoy, and for that reason they do not have footnote references.
 But she is always happy to help with further information and elaborate on sources, and she is always pleased to correct any errors.
 Contact can be made via the comments box under each post, or by the email on the contact page.

 Do get in touch with any folly news.